Security-Onion-Solutions/securityonion-docs/playbook.rst

 Misc Notes
 ----------

 Every 5 minutes, ``so-playbook-sync`` runs.
-This script queries Playbook for all active plays, and then checks to make sure that there is an :ref:`elastalert` config & TheHive case template for each play.
+This script queries Playbook for all active plays, and then checks to make sure that there is an :ref:`elastalert` config and TheHive case template for each play.
 It also runs through the same process for inactive plays.

 Quick test
 ----------

-Import the following Sigma and enable the Play:
+If you want to do a quick test, import the following Sigma and then enable the Play:

 https://gist.github.com/defensivedepth/3b0656569a797d86eb04068b5546b78c

-It alerts on Zeek HTTP events, so expect to get a number of alerts in TheHive.
+This play alerts on Zeek HTTP events, so expect to get a number of alerts in TheHive.

 Log Sources
 -----------